“It has been the most valuable partnership I've ever had”

-Her search led her to the Female Innovators Lab by Barclays and Anthemis, a New York City-based studio that helps early stage fintech founders bring their companies to their first rounds of fundraising, by providing business advice and mentorship.
+Her search led her to the Female Innovators Lab Fund, a New York City-based studio that helps early stage fintech founders bring their companies to their first rounds of fundraising, by providing business advice and mentorship.

 Similarly, for Eli Polanco, it was the opportunity to grow her company Nivelo and reach more customers that attracted her to the Lab.
 Drawing on a decade’s experience of working on payment systems in Wall Street, her fintech helps protect digital payments against cybercrime, and potential fraud and losses.

 “As society moved to digital ecosystems, I saw that companies were embedding account-to-account payment features in faster and sleeker web applications that improved access to money for users,” she says, explaining the motivation behind the business.

 “I was happy to see this shift because lack of access to fast, cheap payment systems is still an issue for many.
 But it came with vulnerabilities related to cybercrime and costly losses.
 Nivelo was born out of the realisation that without protection against these issues, the promise of seamless digital payments would never happen.”